Understanding Transgender Discrimination in New Jersey

 Before filing a complaint under the NJLAD or federal law, employees who feel they have been the victim of transgender discrimination should contact McOmber McOmber & Luber, P.C. first to discuss your rights and options.

 Every person should be given respect and feel safe while at their place of work.
-If you have worked in a hostile work environment or suffered transgender discrimination in the workplace, call our Red Bank, NJ or Marlton, NJ office or contact us online today for a free consultation.
+If you have worked in a hostile work environment or suffered transgender discrimination in the workplace, call our Red Bank, NJ, Marlton, NJ or Newark, NJ office or contact us online today for a free consultation.
 We will discuss your rights and options, which may include internal complaints or a lawsuit, and help you every step of the way in seeking justice for unlawful workplace discrimination.